Associate Register of Copyrights and Director of Policy and International Affairs

 Before joining the Office, Strong spent nineteen years in private practice in Washington, DC, where she represented clients in the media, technology, and entertainment sectors and provided analyses and advocacy on global and domestic issues involving copyright law, enforcement, trade policy, and e-commerce.
 She began her legal career as a staff attorney at the Federal Communications Commission.

-Strong earned her JD from George Washington University Law School, her MA from the University of Southern California’s Annenberg School of Communications, and her BA from UCLA.
+Strong earned a JD from George Washington University Law School, an MA in communications management from the University of Southern California’s Annenberg School of Communications, and a BA in communication studies from UCLA.